 If you’re planning a renovation, we hope to inspire you to use reclaimed materials in your own home, even if it’s one on wheels.

-Updating RV Slide-out with hand-hewn barnwood
+Replacing RV Slide-out moulding with hand-hewn barnwood

 A few years ago, we replaced the original RV slide-out molding with new wood.
 However, we knew it was just a placeholder until we came across hand-hewn barnwood skins.